PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 For more details related to docker images download script, follow the instructions [here](../../../scripts/images-to-ecr-uploader/README.md)

 ## Step 4: Create a Persistent Volume
-The Spatial Analytics Application supports caching of map tiles, file based spatial data and can be extended by adding custom data access providers and symbology.
+A PV (Persistent Volume) is required to share files across all services (pods), including
+- File based Spatial data sets, such as Mapinfo TAB, Shape, GeoPackage and Geodatabase etc.
+- Tile cache
+- Map image cache
+- Custom Symbols
+- Extended DataProviders
+- JDBC drivers

 This spatial data should be deployed using a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 The persistent volume is backed by Amazon Elastic File System (EFS) so that the data is ready to use immediately when the volume is mounted to the pods.